BIND Best Practices - Recursive

 -ucommand line argument; after opening needed resources named will change its runtime uid to an unprivileged account.

-Configure your recursive servers to use DNSSEC validation.
+Configure your recursive servers to use DNSSEC validation (this is the default behavior).
 DNSSEC-validation will prevent cache-poisoning of records that are provided by DNSSEC-signed authoritative zones.

 4) Design for resilience